kedro-org/kedro/docs/source/tutorial/package_a_project.md

 kedro package
 ```

-Kedro builds the package into the `dist` folder of your project, and a `.whl` file, which is a [Python packaging format for binary distribution](https://packaging.python.org/).
+Kedro builds the package into the `dist` folder of your project as a `.whl` file, which is a [Python packaging format for binary distribution](https://packaging.python.org/).

-The resulting `.egg` and `.whl` packages only contain the Python source code of your Kedro pipeline, not any of the `conf`, `data` and `logs` subfolders.
+The resulting `.whl` packages only contain the Python source code of your Kedro pipeline, not any of the `conf`, `data` and `logs` subfolders.
 This means that you can distribute the project to run elsewhere, such as on a separate computer with different configuration information, dataset and logging locations.

 The project configuration is provided separately in a `tar.gz` file, also inside the `dist` folder.
 This compressed version of the config files excludes any files inside your `local` directory.